Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 environment, and interface.
 This is common to all users, whether the system will be used for digital forensics or not.
-We do, however, need to account for "out of the box" configuration or automation that might hamper or interfer with evidnce integrity.
+We do, however, need to account for "out of the box" configuration or automation that might hamper or interfere with evidence integrity.
 Something most other Linux users are not generally concerned with.

 Second, there are the tools we need to learn.
 These fall into a number